jules2689/trudeau/trudeau/2020-04-18/q_a.md

 **Answer**:
 Yes, it is very important that we continue to receive essential protective equipment from around the world, including the United States.
-We were very pleased to be able to ensure the continuity of 3m shipments, but we will continue to work closely with the US administration so that we are sure to receive all the equipment we need.
+We were very pleased to be able to ensure the continuity of 3m shipments, but we will continue to work closely with the United States administration so that we are sure to receive all the equipment we need.

 ---